Z3R0ZZZ/Zeroz-Sec-Notes/note/ctf/HTB/Mobile/APKey.md

     }
 ```

-It’s enough to just patch:
+I only need to patch :

 ```java
 if (str.equals("a2a3d412e92d896134d9c9126d756f")) {